 Applicants for graduate study must have completed an undergraduate degree in an accredited college or university.
-This year (2020-21), applicants are not required to submit GRE scores.
+GRE scores will not be considered in the admission process.
 Admission will depend not only on the achievement and promise of the applicant as attested through transcripts and letters of recommendation, but also on the clarity of the applicant's statement of interest and aims, and on the compatibility of the applicant's interests with the resources of the department.

 This statement should be no more than two or three pages long.
 Its main task is to outline your intellectual preparation and agenda, and why that agenda is best pursued in Religious Studies at the University of Virginia.
 When writing your personal statement, please mention, on the first line, the Area of Study within the Department to which you are applying.